Site Map: MAIN / A Reader's Journal, Vol. 2 This Page

 So many of Abel's pranks were of his own devising, but sometimes he just stumbled onto the right move.
 Once while having lunch with a publisher who was informing him of the rejection of his new book, The Fallacy of Creative Thinking, Abel, trying to recover from a full year of wasted effort, decided to pick up the check for lunch.
 This was so unusual that the publisher decided to overrule his staff and publish the book anyway.

 In another episode, he had primed his 8 year-old daughter Jennifer to ask him during their appearance on Canada's Tonight Show, "Where does the Lone Ranger take his garbage?"
 The answer was to be, "To the Dump, to the Dump, to the Dump, Dump, Dump" - to be sung to the tune of the Lone Ranger theme song, the William Tell Overture.
-In the rush to end the show (credits rolling) she got flustered and said, "Where does the Lone Ranger take a dump?"
+In the rush to end the show (credits rolling) she got flustered and said, "Where does the Lone Ranger go to take a dump?"

 Any questions about this review, Contact: Bobby Matherne